Phat32/PhatBot-Docs/docs/pages/giveaway.rst

 Creating a Giveaway
 -------------------

 To create a giveaway you must first enter keys into PhatBot so they can be given away.
-Look at the :ref:`pages/Commands#Giveaway Contributor` documentation for
+Look at the Commands_ documentation for

+.. _Commands: :ref:`pages/Commands`